 Phoenix Aero Club

 Phoenix Aero Club (formerly the NSW Police Aero Club) has been teaching pilots to fly since 1977.
-Phoenix Aero Club was based at Hoxton Park Airport until that airport closed on 15 December 2008, and then moved to Camden Airport.
+Phoenix Aero Club was based at Hoxton Park Airport until that airport closed on the 15th of December 2008, and then moved to Camden Airport.
 In April 2011 it acquired the Liverpool Flying School.
 Phoenix Aero Club now operates Phoenix Flying School (incorporating Liverpool Flying School).
 We hold a CASA CASR Part 141 Flight Training Certificate for Recreational, Private and Commercial Pilot flight training.

 John Naughton was our first CFI, followed by Keith Robey MBE, our longest serving CFI at Hoxton Park.
 Senja Robey then held this role until 2012.
 Rene Ledergerber was our Chief Flight Instructor & Chief Pilot until the end of 2015.
 Following Rene, George Raby was our Chief Pilot and Head of Operations (the new title for CFI under CASR Part 141), but resigned in October 2016.